frontendwizards/Frontend-Challenges/problems/traffic-light/README.md

 ## Requirements

 1. Display three lights: red, yellow, and green.
-2. Automatically cycle through the lights in the correct order (red -> green -> yellow -> red).
+2. Automatically cycle through the lights in the correct order (green -> yellow -> red -> green).
 3. Each light should stay active for a set duration:
-   - Red: 4 seconds
    - Green: 3 seconds
    - Yellow: 1 second
+   - Red: 4 seconds
 4. Only one light should be active at a time.
 5. The cycle should repeat indefinitely.